apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/aws_sdk_v2_changelog.md

 Previously, if no endpoint and region was configured, fall back to using us-east-1.
 Set withForceGlobalBucketAccessEnabled(true) which will allow access to buckets not in this region too.
-Since the SDK V2 no longer supports cross region access by default, we need to set the region and endpoint of the bucket.
+Since the SDK V2 no longer supports cross region access, we need to set the region and endpoint of the bucket.
 The behaviour has now been changed to:

 * If no endpoint is specified, use s3.amazonaws.com.